 Fitness and nutrition have always been important to Jacquelyn.
 As a competitive soccer player early in life, she was introduced to the power of the mind-body connection, preparing her for the physical and mental challenge that is hot yoga.
 After her soccer career ended, she attended Indiana University, solidifying her understanding of the value of health and nutrition.
 Watching her grandfather suffer with cancer, she adopted clean eating and became an avid runner.

 After college Jacquelyn moved to New York City, where she became a Buyer for Donna Karan.
 After six years in NYC, she decided she wanted to live closer to friends and family.
 Today, she lives in Louisville and is the second-generation owner of Koerber’s Fine Jewelry in southern Indiana.
 After living away from home for so many years Jacquelyn loved that yoga enabled her to meet so many new people.
 Yoga has a community unlike any other she had experienced.
-This tight-knit yoga community quickly recognized Jacequlyn’s practice and she was approached to begin leading Quiet Bikram classes.
-Humbled by the opportunity, Jacquelyn happily accepted the challenge.
+Jacequlyn began leading Quiet Bikram classes and humbled by the opportunity, Jacquelyn happily accepted the challenge.
 With every class Jacquelyn wants to ensure each student has a great workout, but also has fun.
 You won’t find the ‘typical’ yoga music in her class, as she likes to keep the mood lifted with upbeat tunes.

-Jacquelyn is attending a 230 hour teacher training course this summer at the Asheville Yoga Center in Asheville, NC to further her practice and become a certified yoga instructor!
-She is ecstatic to expand her knowledge and hopes to diversify the classes she teaches at Bend and Zen upon her return.
+Jacquelyn graduated from a 230 hour teacher training course in 2015 at the Asheville Yoga Center in Asheville, NC.
+She is ecstatic to share her knowledge with the students at Bend and Zen.